Russell's sense of the word 'grammar'

 - Logic, metaphysics, "misdirections" (Logic is the language of metaphysics)

 - Theory-making in Philosophy

 - "I don't know whether they pray for me.
-I hope they do."
+I hope they do" (Wittgenstein to Drury)

 - "Go the bloody hard way!"
-(The duty of mankind)
+(Wittgenstein to Rush Rhees)

-- 'Ethics' versus 'morals', a distinction without a difference
+- The words 'ethics' and 'morals', a distinction without a difference

 "Logic is the study of everything subject to rules"

-Later I changed this to "Logic is the study of the rules of everything subject to rules".
+Later I changed this to "Logic is the study of the rules of everything subject to rules" (before changing it back again).
 But I wonder, is it necessary to say so much, i.e. to use so many words?
 Wouldn't this serve just as well -- hasn't it the same meaning: Logic is the study of rules?
 [Doesn't that amount to the same thing?]
 Of course this is both narrower and less vague than the OED's "Logic is the art of reasoning", if indeed there are rules of reasoning.

 Russell, 'grammar', and 'the same sense'

 I found the following among some photocopies I made at the school library many, many years ago.
 But I did not read the book it came from, having found it to be -- as I found almost everything written about Wittgenstein's philosophy in those days -- so much "philosophy done in the old way": it was not what I wanted.
 But I must have looked through the book and found: